ledermann/unread/README.md

 Unfortunately, both of them have a lack of performance, because they calculate the unread records doing a `find(:all)`, which should be avoided for a large amount of records.
 This gem is based on a timestamp algorithm and therefore it's very fast.

-Copyright (c) 2010,2011 Georg Ledermann, released under the MIT license
+Copyright (c) 2010,2012 [Georg Ledermann](http://www.georg-ledermann.de), released under the MIT license